Bridging Adversarial and Nonstationary Multi-armed Bandit: Problem Formulation

 The expectation is taken with respect to the randomness of the history when implementing $\pi$ as well as the internal randomization of the policy itself.
 As one may expect, the regret depends on how much and frequently the expected rewards $\mu_{t,k}$ change over time.
-To control for that, we use a metric called the variational budget that has been introduced in the literature to track the cumulative variation of the mean rewards, denoted by $V$.
+To control for that, we use a metric called the variational budget that has been introduced in the literature to track the cumulative variation of the mean rewards, denoted by $V_T$.
 More precisely, consider the set of mean rewards

 whose variation over the horizon is bounded by $V$.
 See, e.g., \cite{besbes2015non,besbes2019optimal} for similar setups.
 In the rest of the paper, we investigate the regret